shriram-jagan/pyminiweather/README.md

 - While not exactly a pre-requisite, a basic understanding of convolution operation will be helpful in understanding some parts of the code.
 Use [Convolution Visualizer](https://ezyang.github.io/convolution-visualizer/) or watch a [YouTube Video](https://www.youtube.com/watch?v=KuXjwB4LzSA) to get a basic understanding.

-- For multi-process or multi-threaded executions or to use GPUs, you will need to install cuNumeric.
-Follow installation instructions on our [page](https://github.com/nv-legate/cunumeric?tab=readme-ov-file#installation).
+- For multi-process or multi-threaded executions or to use GPUs, you will need to install cuPyNumeric.
+Follow installation instructions on our [page](https://github.com/nv-legate/cupynumeric?tab=readme-ov-file#installation).
 Create an issue if you are having trouble installing.
 Use NumPy to get started.

 ## Key Concepts
 - Learn how linear interpolation using custom weights can be implemented using NumPy